josephmjoy/robotics/java_robotutils/impnotes.md

 The turnkey logging static method has signature `StructuredLogger makeStandardLogger(String sysName, FILE configDir)`.
 The 2nd parameter (configDir) is optional - an overloaded method can take just the 1st parameter.
 The utility method does the following:
-1. Creates the log directory if not present.
+1. Creates the log directory if not present.[UPDATE] The directory must have the substring 'log' somewhere in it.
+This is to mitigating accidentally creating wrong directories.
+Requiring the directory to always be created in advance was considered, but I [JMJ] felt that it was too easy to forget this step when swapping out thumb-drives for logging (the main use case), and in the default case, where logging is to ~/robotlogs, the max default is a modest 10mb, OK for the roboRIO.
 2. Calculates the existing size of the files under the log directory.
 3. It creates two file raw loggers.
 One will be called <sysName>_sessions.txt and one will be <sysname>_<sessionID>.txt.
 Example: `rioTARS_sessions.txt` and `rioTARS_130989098909.txt` The first one is appended to - and will contain just log entries of session starts and stops.
 The 2nd is created afresh for each new session.